carpentries-incubator/geospatial-python/episodes/05-access-data.md

 840
 ```

-Finally, we retrieve the metadata of the search results:
+Finally, we retrieve the metadata of the search results by calling the method `item_collection`:

 ```python
 items = search.item_collection()
 ```

 The variable `items` is an `ItemCollection` object.
-We can check its size by:
+More information can be found at the [pystac documentation](https://pystac-client.readthedocs.io/en/stable/api.html#pystac_client.Client.search)

+Now let us check the size using `len`:

 ```python
 print(len(items))